gracewang723/Artificial-Intelligence-Course/index.rst

 Course Target
 =========================

-* Expose to computing techniques:
+* Expose to Artificial Intelligence techniques:

-   * Machine Learning, AI (Deep Learning), Network Modelling Methods, etc.
+   * Machine Learning, Deep Learning

    * To know what we have in the toolbox.

 * Expose to the research frontiers of various sciences:

-   * Natural Science, Management Science, Social Science, etc.
+   * Natural Science, Life Science, Social Science, Management Science etc.

    * To understand what’s going on in these fields.